Are you confused about gel nails? Wanna know the difference between hard gel vs builder gel?

 For a soft gel nail system, you don’t need a primer or a dehydrator.

-Here’s what you need if you’re using soft gel:
+Here’s what you need to do a soft gel overlay:

 - Gel base